 For more information, go to www.macalester.edu/academics/mesic

 All students may participate in the Music Department, which offers courses, ensembles, and lessons in a variety of musical traditions.
-Our first-year course for Fall 2021, “Music, Race, and Ethnicity,” will be appropriate for any student interested in studying music at Macalester.
+The first-year course for Fall 2022, “J.S.
+Bach and the Modern Passion Tradition,” will be appropriate for any student interested in studying music at Macalester.
 Students considering the major or minor in music will need to take MUSI 113 Musicianship, preferably early on.
 A range of other courses, together with performance participation, also are required for the major and minor.
-Courses appropriate for general students include World Music and Introduction to Western Classical Music (neither of these count towards the major or minor).
 Students are encouraged to audition for any of our ensembles—African Music Ensemble, Asian Music Ensemble, Macalester Concert Choir, Macalester Chorale, Macalester Orchestra, Wind Symphony, Mac Jazz Band, Jazz and Popular Music Combos, Pipe Band, Early Music Ensemble, Chamber Music Ensembles—at the beginning of each semester.
 Private lessons are available for an extra fee to all Macalester students.
-Registration for lessons and ensembles takes place during the first week of classes.
+Registration for lessons and ensembles takes place during the first week of classes through the department office.

 See the department website for more information www.macalester.edu/academics/music